Stats Insider: Who are the NRL's most penalised?

 Hold-down Penalties

 The most-penalised activity in the NRL this season is holding down in the ruck.
 It is where players try to get that extra second for their team.
 Nine of the 16 teams average more than one hold-down penalty a match this year, with the worst offenders being the high-flying Rabbitohs.
 They have been pinged 22 times this year for holding down.
 Is ex-Storm assistant Michael Maguire pushing the importance of the wrestle?
 The Raiders, Panthers, Sea Eagles and Roosters are just a penalty behind with 21 conceded, while the most disciplined team in this area is the Sharks who almost unfathomably have conceded just five hold-down penalties all season.
-It’s somewhat of an anomaly, as the next best is 13.
+Its somewhat of an anomaly, as the next best is 13.

 Offside Penalties